Alethio36/mediastack/README.md

 flag fails with the verb's contract instead of silently running the default form.
 The user-facing rows above mirror `./mediastack.sh help`; the script's own help is always authoritative.

+## Arr recycle bin

+**On by default.** Files an arr (Radarr, Sonarr, Lidarr, every instance) deletes — including the old copy it replaces on an upgrade — are *moved* to `RECYCLE_ROOT/<arr>` (default `DATA_ROOT/recycle`) instead of deleted, and the arrs remove them after `RECYCLE_DAYS` (default 7; 0 = never). `wire arr` sets it up; a recycle bin you set in an arr's own UI is left alone.

+**It costs disk.** The bin lives on the media drive and needs room for `RECYCLE_DAYS` of deletes and upgrades — a 4K remux can be 50+ GB, and a quality-profile change can replace a whole library at once. `doctor` and the nightly manifest warn (and notify the ops stream) when the bin holds more than 10% of the media drive or the drive is under 10% free. mediastack never deletes from the bin: free space early by deleting what you no longer need from it yourself, or lower `RECYCLE_DAYS` and run `wire arr`.

+**Where it may live:** inside `DATA_ROOT` (the arrs already see it), outside `DATA_ROOT/media` (the library must not see recycled files), on the same drive as the media (a recycle is a move; across drives it would be a full copy).
+Anything else is refused with the reason.
+Turn it off: `RECYCLE_ENABLED=false` in `.env`, then `./mediastack.sh wire arr` (it clears only what it set).

+It covers arr deletes only — a delete by Jellyfin, a person or another tool is gone at once (deletion attribution, `audit`, still says who made it).

 ## Web front door